 Students may be referred to ELL courses by counselors, teachers or parents.
 On-going assessment of acquired English fluency will determine exit from these courses and entry into the provincial curriculum-based academic courses.
 Additional summer school courses are strongly recommended for students to increase competencies in English.

 Student’s assessment will indicate the level of competency.
 This competency will designate the type of instruction the student receives.
 Classes will be organized to accommodate junior and senior students.

 Descriptors of Competency:

-- Level 1: Emerging / Beginning: Student is starting to learn English.
+- Level 1: Beginning: Student is starting to learn English.
 Direct ELL support is needed in scheduled language support blocks.

-- Level 2: Developing: Student is beginning to communicate in simple English with frequent grammatical errors and limited vocabulary.
+- Level 2: Developing: Student is beginning to communicate in simple English using basic vocabulary and grammatical structures. .
 Direct ELL support is needed in scheduled language support blocks.

 ENGLISH LANGUAGE LEARNER OPTIONS

 Placement is determined by student assessment designation and teacher recommendation.